 Creating and remembering secure passwords is an issue faced by most, if not all, of us.
 We are constantly told about the need to have a strong and unique password for every single website, service, and app we use, and doing this is easier said than done.

 With hundreds of millions of individual user accounts falling victim to hackers and hijackers each year, though—partly because of the widespread use of simple, insecure, or recycled passwords—having a secure password has never been more important.

 Additionally, companies are increasingly falling victim to data breaches which can expose the passwords of millions of users.

-This might not a big issue if you’re someone who uses a different password for each account.
-However, if you use the same password everywhere, a data breach can be a massive problem because all your accounts that use the same password as the breached account become vulnerable.
+This might not be a big issue if you’re someone who uses a secure password along with a password manager.
+However, if you use the same (weak) password everywhere, one data breach can be a massive problem because all your accounts that use the same password will become vulnerable.

 Unfortunately, you don’t always know if your information has been leaked until it’s too late.
 That means the best time to fix this password problem is now.

 Fortunately, the “traditional” best practices for making a secure password have remained the same for several years and likely will remain so forever… unless of course passwords are replaced by something else!